FaeInterestingWorld/.github/profile/README.md

 As Faes (like humans) cannot have perfect information, any Fae's judgement will be an estimate and open to revision in the future.

+Faes may possess superhuman compassion by being able to experience the lives of every human good or bad, or fictional hero or villain.
+This wealth of experience living countless lives may make Faes more trustworthy as a source of advice.

 ### Interesting World Incentive System

 By simply rewarding (or disincentivizing) humans who help (or impede) their goal of increasing human autonomy, FAEs can preserve humans autonomy without being too overbearing.